 Anacor is a biopharmaceutical company focused on discovering, developing and commercializing novel small molecule therapeutics derived from its novel boron chemistry platform.
 We have discovered, synthesized and developed eight product candidates currently in development.
-Our two lead product candidates are topically administered dermatologic compounds-tavaborole (formerly AN2690), a topical antifungal for the treatment of onychomycosis, and AN2728 a topical anti-inflammatory for the treatment of atopic dermatitis and psoriasis.
-In addition to our two lead programs, we have discovered three other wholly-owned clinical product candidates — AN2718 and AN2898, which are backup compounds to tavaborole and AN2728, respectively, and AN3365 (formerly known as GSK2251052, or GSK ‘052), an antibiotic for the treatment of infections caused by Gram-negative bacteria, which previously was licensed to GlaxoSmithKline LLC, or GSK.
-We have discovered three other compounds that we have out-licensed for further development — one compound is licensed to Eli Lilly and Company for the treatment of an animal health indication; a second compound, AN5568, also referred to as SCYX-7158, is licensed to Drugs for Neglected Diseases initiative, or DNDi, for human African trypanosomiasis (HAT, or sleeping sickness); and a third compound is licensed to GSK for development in tuberculosis (TB).
+Our two lead product candidates are topically administered dermatologic compounds-Kerydin™ (formerly AN2690), a topical antifungal for the potential treatment of mild-to-moderate onychomycosis, and AN2728 a topical anti-inflammatory for the potential treatment of mild-to-moderate atopic dermatitis and psoriasis.
+In addition to our two lead programs, we have discovered three other wholly-owned clinical product candidates — AN2718 and AN2898, which are backup compounds to Kerydin and AN2728, respectively, and AN3365 (formerly known as GSK2251052, or GSK ‘052), an antibiotic for the treatment of infections caused by Gram-negative bacteria, which previously was licensed to GlaxoSmithKline LLC, or GSK.
+We have discovered three other compounds that we have out-licensed for further development — one compound is licensed to Eli Lilly and Company for the potential treatment of an animal health indication; a second compound, AN5568, also referred to as SCYX-7158, is licensed to Drugs for Neglected Diseases initiative, or DNDi, for the potential treatment of human African trypanosomiasis (HAT, or sleeping sickness); and a third compound is licensed to GSK for development in tuberculosis (TB).
 In addition, we have a pipeline of internally developed topical and systemic boron- based compounds in development.

 Anacor founded based on technology created by board members and scientific advisory board co-chairs, Dr. Lucy Shapiro at Stanford University and Dr. Stephen Benkovic at Pennsylvania State University

 Entered into a $21.6 million contract with the Department of Defense to explore the use of boron chemistry in biodefense